BarbatosV2/LLM-LLAMA/README.md

 llama_convo.py is for normal conversation and llama_convo_doc.py is to ask pdf related question.

+Change or adjust num_beam for better resluts.

+# Pros of Higher Beam Size

+1. Improved Quality:
+A larger beam size can find sequences with higher overall probabilities, leading to more coherent responses.
+2. Diversity:
+More beams mean the model can explore a broader range of possible outputs.
+3. Avoiding Traps:
+With fewer beams, the model might prematurely settle on a suboptimal sequence.

+# Cons of Higher Beam Size

+1. Increased Computation:
+Higher beam sizes require more computation, which increases latency and resource usage.
+2. Reduced Diversity:
+If the beams converge to similar high-probability sequences, increasing the beam size won’t add value.
+3. Over-optimization:
+In some cases, higher beam sizes may cause the model to favor overly generic or "safe" responses.
+4. Diminishing Returns:
+Beyond a certain point (e.g., num_beams=5 or num_beams=10), quality improvements tend to plateau or even degrade.

 Run Python file from Terminal to start.

 gpu_test.py is to make sure graphic card (cuda) is using.